May 24, 2022

 Sponsors can recreate the live experience in a virtual format, then leverage some virtual-specific perks to take it over the top.
 As you pursue sponsors, organize your pitch around these points, adapted from Markletic:

 1. Virtual events are cheaper to sponsor than IRL ones: Virtual event sponsorships offer less in the way of face-to-face informal networking and are priced accordingly, making them more attractive for smaller marketing teams looking for exposure to new audiences.

-2. Virtual event sponsorships generate more granular—and actionable —data: By their nature, online event platforms automatically provide more specific data, leading to more precise insights and more tailored and intentional follow-up.
+2. Virtual event sponsorships generate more granular — and actionable — data: By nature of being online, virtual events automatically provide more specific data than in-person ones, leading to more precise insights and more tailored and intentional follow-up.

 Besides the standard names and email addresses, your online event data tells your sponsors:

-3. The number of minutes attendees spent in the booth—and the percentage of that time for which they were engaged (i.e., they had the sponsor’s tab open in their browser)
+c.
+The number of minutes attendees spent in the booth — and the percentage of that time for which they were engaged (i.e., they had the sponsor’s tab open in their browser)

-6. The number of clicks on promotional pop-up offers and banner ads—and who clicked each one
+f.
+The number of clicks on promotional pop-up offers and banner ads — and who clicked each one

 Imagine trying to figure out everything your audience said during an IRL session, or how many people were paying attention v. scrolling Twitter at any given moment.
 With that kind of intel, sponsors can get a fine-tuned engagement profile for each attendees, then reach out to each one with ultra-specific and successful offers.